 In addition to language courses, all CESSI students are expected to attend regular co-curricular activities.
 Previously, when meeting in person co-curricular activities have included Dastarkhan (Central-Asian style community meal), and other cultural activities, such as a traditional Uzbek and Uyghur dance demonstration and a Central Asian pile textile workshop.
-When conducting a virtual program, CESSI students are still expected to attend the (virtual) weekly lectures over the course of the summer along with other cultural activities.
+When conducting a virtual program, CESSI students are expected to attend 2 of the (virtual) weekly lectures over the course of the summer along with other cultural activities.
 Remote activities have included a virtual Tajik/Pamiri sing-a-long and dance demonstration, a virtual tour of Central Asian textiles at UW-Madison’s Helen Louise Allen Textile Collection, and a small-group discussion about Uzbek literary translation with a prominent translator.

 CESSI Lecture Series

 Each summer, CESSI invites experts on Central Eurasia from across the country and the world to speak at the summer institute.

 Lectures are on a wide range of topics across many disciplines, including history, political science, sociology, and literature.
 You can also view the CESSI Events Calendar for a summer event schedule.